Skip to content

 Stage 3 Submission of Outline Planning Application

-Summer 2026Following the community engagement event , an OPA will be submitted by Homes England to TDC.
+Following the community engagement event, feedback will be considered before the OPA is finalised and submitted by Homes England to TDC.
 There will be a statutory consultation process run by TDC which will provide further opportunity for you to make comments on the proposals.

-While still not fully detailed, the outline planning stage will provide a clear proposal and this would be followed by Reserved Matters applications, where the detailed design of the buildings, streets and landscaping will be submitted to the Council or approval.
+While still not fully detailed, the outline planning stage will provide a clear proposal and this would be followed by Reserved Matters applications, where the detailed design of the buildings, streets and landscaping will be submitted to the Council for approval.

 Find out more and get involved